harshithaattantiwebspace/AutoCorp-Hub/README.md

 - Streamlit UI: user dashboard for subscribing to agents and triggering workflows.
 - FastAPI Orchestrator: routes requests, coordinates microservices and agents.
-- Microservices: Mail Automation, Meeting Scheduler, HR Onboarding, Jira Manager (each a Dockerized FastAPI service).
+- Microservices: Mail Automation, Meeting Scheduler, HR Document Request (each a Dockerized FastAPI service).
 - LLM Layer: Vertex AI or Hugging Face models for NL understanding and extraction.
 - Storage: Google Cloud Storage (GCS) for files; Cloud SQL (Postgres) for structured data.
 - Infrastructure: GKE for orchestration and scaling; optional GPU nodes for inference.